Gold of Polubotok: Ukraine

-In the chaotic time of the Soviet Union's collapse, the story again attracted public attention.
+In the time of the Soviet Union's collapse, the story again attracted public attention.
 In May 1990, Ukrainian poet Volodymyr Tsybulko announced that if the gold were returned, it would amount to 38 kilograms for each citizen of independent Ukraine.

-This astronomical figure was achieved due to compounding of interest over hundreds of years.
-The heated interest in the Polubotok treasury coincided with a visit to Kyiv in 1990 of British Prime Minister Margaret Thatcher.
+This figure was achieved due to compounding of interest over hundreds of years.
+The interest in the Polubotok treasury coincided with a visit to Kyiv in 1990 of British Prime Minister Margaret Thatcher.
 The Ukrainian parliament ordered the creation of a special committee headed by the Vice Prime Minister of Ukraine, Dr. Petro Tronko, which visited London.
 The gold, however, has not been found.
 Later, Tsybulko admitted that the story was promoted mainly for propaganda purposes.

 In 1993, Dovzhenko Film Studios produced a comedy movie, Forward, for the Hetman's treasures!, about the gold.
 The story reappeared in Ukrainian media again in 2007 with claims that Britain was ready to give Ukraine its gold back.
 In 2016, the Ukrainian press ran an April Fools' Day joke article referencing the legend.